yassouali/fast.ai_notes/intro_to_ML/lecture3.md

 np.mean(preds[:,0]), np.std(preds[:,0])
 ```

-One problem with the code above, is that we execute run each tree squentially on the validation set, and we end up using only one CPU for all the trees (n_estimators=40), it'll be better to run them in parallel and utilize the multi core system we have.
-To do this we can utilize the Python calss `ProcessPoolExecutor` that uses a pool of processes to execute calls asynchronously.
+One problem with the code above, is that we execute run each tree squentially on the validation set, and we end up using only one CPU for all the trees (n_estimators=40), it'll be better to run them in parallel and utilize the multi-core system we have.
+To do this we can utilize the Python class `ProcessPoolExecutor` that uses a pool of processes to execute calls asynchronously.

 ```python
 def parallel_trees(m, fn, n_jobs=8):